ISDementyev/Complementation-Test/README.md

 # Complementation-Test
 A Complementation Test Calculator, for anyone learning Mendelian Genetics.
+All troubleshooting is done in Jupyter.

-# License Notice: This test abides by the GNU GPL v3.0 license.
+# License Notice: GNU GPL v3.0